 COMMUNITY SPONSORSHIP

-Harden Murrumburrah Regional Development Corporation is committed to support the delivery of projects/events with the twin towns that contribute to our broader community and economy.
+HRDC is committed to support the delivery of projects and events within the twin towns that contribute to our broader community and economy.

-The program is open all year round and if you have any questions please contact the HRDC offices on (02) 6386 5536
+The program is open all year round.
+If you have any questions, please contact Melissa Pinney on 0412 325 895.

 GRANTS